JanetVictorious/league-of-legends/terraform/README.md

 In order to make the model available for online inference.

-All terraform resources reside in the [terraform folder](/terraform/).
-The main orchestration script is [main.tf](/terraform/environment/dev/main.tf) which will specify to use Minikube as configuration and which [Kubernetes modules](/terraform/modules/kubernetes/main.tf) to deploy.
+The main orchestration script is [main.tf](./environment/dev/main.tf) which will specify to use Minikube as configuration and which [Kubernetes modules](./modules/kubernetes/) to deploy.

 Some convetion: